-Activity Description Corporate Sensitivity analysis and a suite of alternative scenarios are used to assess planning the corporate plan under a range of plausible stresses.
-Prudential risk ICAAP - an internal assessment of whether we have sufficient capital, given assessments current risks, as well as future risks from our strategy, under conditions as set out by the PRA.
+Increasing Activity Description 0 Corporate Sensitivity analysis and a suite of alternative scenarios are used to assess severity planning the corporate plan under a range of plausible stresses.
+Prudential risk assessments ICAAP - an internal assessment of whether we have sufficient capital, given current risks, as well as future risks from our strategy, under conditions as set out by the PRA.
 ILAAP - an internal assessment of whether we have sufficient liquidity and stable funding to withstand a range of severe liquidity stresses.
+Climate Change Scenario analysis is used to assess the potential financial and non financial impacts of climate-related risks.
 Recovery plan Scenario analysis is used to inform the development of a suite of recovery actions (primarily capital and liquidity) to be used under extreme stress and to set and validate operational protocols.
-Reverse stress An assessment of the stress scenarios under which we would potentially testing become unviable.
+Reverse stress testing An assessment of the stress scenarios under which we would potentially become unviable.
 This examines potential weaknesess in our business model under extreme events so that mitigating actions can be identified (where possible).